Try our free 14-day challenge to heal your autoimmunity naturally

 Garlic

 Garlic is a culinary and medicinal powerhouse and is renowned for its antifungal, anti-inflammatory, and antibacterial properties.
-Garlic contains a number of active sulfur-containing compounds that have powerful medicinal properties, including allicin.
+Garlic contains a number of active sulfur-containing compounds that have powerful medicinal properties, including allicin and ajoenes.
 In addition to lowering blood pressure and cholesterol levels, garlic has been shown to reduce the risk of cardiovascular disease, boost the immune system, and even protect the digestive system.
 (Source, Source)

 Goldenseal